Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

 \subsection{Challenges}

 Organizations face multiple challenges throughout the adoption of data mesh.
-We focus on challenges unique and of high relevance to data mesh-related topics.
+We mainly focus on challenges that are unique and of high relevance to data mesh-related topics.

-\textbf{C1: Transition towards federated data governance} ($A, \Delta, E, Z, H, \Theta, I, K, \Lambda, M, N, \Xi, O$).
+\textbf{C1: Federated data governance} ($A, \Delta-O$).
 We identify the shift from centralized toward federated data governance as the main challenge for professionals.
-According to interviewees, the federated approach creates a number of problems for activities and responsibilities that were previously centrally owned.
-This includes security, standardization, regulatory, and compliance issues---especially privacy-related topics are of concern ($A, E, Z, H, \Theta, N, O$). $O$ notes that employees within the domain are unaware of which data are protected and regulated. $N$ warns that managers may ``end up with one foot in jail'' for non-compliance with data protection regulations.
+Interviewees state that the federated approach introduces difficulties for activities and responsibilities previously managed centrally.
+Whereas they stress the importance of federated data governance to establish rules according to domain needs, interviewees highlight limitations regarding the automated execution; especially concerning security, regulatory, and privacy-related topics ($A, E-\Theta, N, O$). $O$ notes that employees within the domain are unaware of which data are protected and regulated. $N$ warns that managers may ``end up with one foot in jail'' for non-compliance with data protection regulations.
 Furthermore, interviewees state the lack of a central unit results in insufficient prioritization of use cases and projects across domains ($\Delta, Z, I$). $I$ argues that decentralized ownership and federated governance result in a lack of observability, which in turn complicates proper prioritization.

-\textbf{C2: Shift of responsibility} ($B, \Gamma, Z, \Theta, I, K, \Lambda, N$).
-The first main principle states that ownership shifts from a central authority towards the domains.
+\textbf{C2: Responsibility shift} ($B, \Gamma, Z, \Theta, I-\Lambda, N$).
+The first main principle in reference \cite{Dehghani2022DataScale} states that ownership shifts from a central authority towards the domains.
 However, decentralized ownership within the domains includes end-to-end responsibility for the accessibility and quality of the data products.
 This new responsibility creates a number of sub-challenges.
-First, the data product owners perceive the task to provide data for other domains as extra work ($\Gamma, \Theta, K$).
+First, the data product owners perceive the task of providing data for other domains as extra work ($\Gamma, \Theta, K$)---``they had to fight with all the other items in the backlog and they didn't see any value in it'' ($\Gamma$).
 In addition, domains frequently receive no direct compensation for the data provision efforts that benefit other domains ($\Theta, K, N$).
 Furthermore, domains' business activity is usually not centered around the provision of data products---consequently, they deprioritize the task ($B, \Gamma, Z, I, \Lambda$).
-The provision of data products includes the initial development, making the data accessible, and maintaining the data product.
-In the following, we only refer to \textit{provision}.